 Season with salt and pepper, then top with nuts of your choice.
 I topped my chicken salad with O Organics Roasted Almonds with Sea Salt!
 These are super tasty both for snacking, and for topping salads, smoothies, and more.

-If you choose to eat organic, O Organics offers a wide variety of other USDA certified organic products for every occasion.
+If you choose to eat organic, O Organics offers a wide variety of other USDA-certified organic products for every occasion.
 I buy their products at the Boise Albertsons store and you can find them exclusively at the Albertsons Companies family of stores, including ACME Markets, Jewel-Osco, Vons, Pavilions, Randalls, Tom Thumb, Shaw’s, Star Market, United Supermarkets and Carrs/Safeway.
 To find a store near you and for more recipe ideas, visit www.albertsons.com.

 With its versatility, Fresh Dill Chicken Salad is the perfect thing to bring to a picnic, or pack for school/work lunches!
 Enjoy it with a side of greens, on top of a rice cracker, in a wrap, or as is.
 And don’t forget to leave a review and star rating if you give this recipe a try!
-Your feedback is so helpful to both myself and other The GERD Chef readers.
+Your feedback is so helpful to both me and other GERD Chef readers.

 optional toppings– parsley, green onions, almonds, walnuts, or pecans